 - 2 tablespoons lard, or vegetable shortening

 - 1 1/2 teaspoon salt

 - 1 tablespoon vinegar

 In a saucepan, place the chicken breasts with the bouillon and cover with water.
-Bring to a boil and simmer for 5 minutes.
+Cover, bring to a boil, and simmer for 5 minutes.

 Turn off the heat and let stand, covered, for 10 minutes.
 Remove the chicken and set aside, reserving the broth.

 Shred the chicken finely (a food processor fitted with a plastic blade works well for this) or shred with two forks, and set aside.

 In a skillet, heat 2 tablespoons vegetable oil and sauté the onions and green onions until soft.

 Add the garlic salt, oregano, chili powder, and cornstarch.
 Mix well.